asajeffrey/ecmascript_sharedmem/memmodel/README.md

 ## Goals

 * Can be compiled to and from LLVM without adding fences to relaxed reads and writes.
-* Support compiler optimizations such as independent read/write reordering, roach motel and dead code elimination.
+* Supports compiler optimizations such as independent read/write reordering, roach motel and dead code elimination.
 * Allows inductive reasoning (e.g. no thin-air reads) and satisfies the SC-DRF theorem.
 * No use of undefined behavior or undefined values.
 * Requires as few changes as possible to the ECMAScript specification.